MileHacker Logo

 Water Conservation

-Islands, including Chios, may face water scarcity, especially during the hot, dry summer months when tourist figures are highest.
+Islands, including Chios, may face lack of water, especially during the hot, dry summer months when tourist figures are highest.

 Cultural Sensitivity

-Immerse yourself respectfully in the island's traditions and way of life.
+Immerse yourself respectfully within the island's traditions and way of life.

 Cultural Preservation

 Support initiatives dedicated to preserving Chios's unique cultural heritage.
-This covers the traditional mastic cultivation, the medieval architecture, and local art and craftwork.
+This deals with the traditional mastic cultivation, the medieval era architecture, and local art and craftwork.

 Actions for Travelers